Battle of Ab Darrah Pass: Aftermath

 Babur now collected the whole of his troops near Hissar.
 He was soon after joined by an additional body of auxiliaries sent by Shah Ismail under the command of Mustafa Ali and Shahrukh Sultan Moherdar, and numbers of men joined from the tribes around so that the army horse and foot amounted to 60,000.
 The Qizilbash force was under the command of Ahmed Sultan Safi who was related to the royal House of Persia, Ali Khan Istijlu and Shahrukh Khan Afshar of whom the two former had served with great reputation against the Ottoman Turks.
 Babur now with this powerful army advanced towards Karshi.
 The principal Uzbek chiefs had met at Samarkand; Ubaydullah Sultan, the chief of Bukhara had fortified himself in Karshi.
 Babur's ablest officers were against besieging Karshi, time they said, was valuable and if he pushed on and took possession of Bukhara, Karshi must fall of course.
 In this opinion, Babur concurred and he marched past it and encamped when his scouts reported that Ubaydullah Sultan had quitted Karshi and was in full route for Bukhara.
 Babur hastened on by forced marches and reached it before the Uzbeks, who finding themselves anticipated went on to Turkistan plundering the country by the way.
 The Uzbek Sultans who were in Samarkand being also filled with alarm in like manner took refuge in Turkistan and thus the country of Transoxiana was for a time cleared of the Uzbeks after they had held it about nine years.

-After Babur had been a short time in Bukhara he proceeded to Samarkand.
-At Samarkand he was welcomed by processions of the chiefs of the law and of the merchants and the grandees and men of every class came out to receive him.
-The roads and streets were thronged with the population; the houses, bazaars, and public entries were hung with drapery of brocade and of the richest stuffs paintings and wrought work.
-All was done that could testify their joy at the happy change the expulsion of the detested Uzbeks and the restoration of a sovereign of the ancient race of their princes.
-He was proclaimed King at Samarkand in the beginning of October, 1511 amid the blessings and prayers of the inhabitants who looked forward to years of happiness under the mild sway of an enlightened and beneficent sovereign.
-Having amply rewarded his Persian auxiliaries he dismissed them and then marched back to Khurasan.
+Babur proceeded to Samarkand.
+At Samarkand he was met by the chiefs of the law, merchants, grandees and others..
+He was proclaimed King at Samarkand in the beginning of October, 1511.
+He dismissed the Persian auxiliaries and then marched back to Khurasan.
 Gradually the remaining parts of Fergana were also retaken and Babur for the first time was able to reunite the whole of the ancestral part of the Timurid Empire.
-The Uzbeks thus driven back to Turkistan from where they came; but only for 12 months.
+The Uzbeks were driven back to Turkistan; but only for 12 months.